vierstralab/footprint-tools/docs/source/detect.rst

 1. Computing expected cleavage counts and learning the dispersion (variance) model used to assign statistical significance to the observed per-nucleotide cleavage ratese
 2. Statistical testing of observed vs. expected cleavages *per-nucleotide*
-3. Combining adjacent p-values
+3. Combining adjacent *p*-values
-4. Adjusting p-values for multiple testing by resampling
+4. Adjusting *p*-values for multiple testing by resampling

 The above steps are performed by scripts installed as part of the ``footprint-tools`` python package.